-As indicated in the table above, the majority of total usable reserves relates to Usable Capital Reserves, which is the result of the required accounting treatment of the loan received for the Ebbw Valley Railway Project (£30.560m in 2020/2021 (restated); £26.851m in 2021/2022).
+As indicated in the table above, a significant element of total usable reserves relates to Usable Capital Reserves, which is the result of the required accounting treatment of the loan received for the Ebbw Valley Railway Project (£26.851m in 2021/2022, decreasing to £0 in 2022/2023).
 For additional details see page 7.

-The increase of £16.918m in the Council Fund and Earmarked Reserves is a result of a number of factors, including:
+The increase of £1.777m in the Council Fund and Earmarked Reserves is a result of a number of factors, including:

-- compensation through the hardship fund for loss of service income; - receipt of additional specific and unhypothecated grants; and - service underspends against budget and implementation of 'Bridging the Gap' proposals.
+- receipt of additional specific grants; and - service underspends against budget and implementation of 'Bridging the Gap' proposals.